JosephDuffy/Persist/README.md

 #### Chaining Transformers

-If a value should go through mutliple transformers you can chain them.
+If a value should go through multiple transformers you can chain them.

 ```swift
 struct Bar: Codable {